SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 You can see these messages with a text viewer or with queries on the log :ref:`external_tables`.

-Reading Execution Plans with a Foreign Table
+Reading execution plans with a foreign table
 -----------------------------------------------------

 First, create a foreign table for the logs